 The assessment of your application by the CBGV

-The committee advises on the basis of all your documents and the results of the BI test (for doctors, dentists and nurses) whether you will receive a Declaration of Professional Competence.
-It may also be that the committee believes that you must first complete additional training or an internship to complement missing knowledge or skills.
+It may also be that the committee believes that you need to first complete additional training or an internship to complement missing knowledge or skills.
 You can read more about this in the next section.

 Consultation